Spring is in the air in Interior Alaska and brings some danger

 Not only nature shifts towards spring here in the Interior.
 My OOTD also shows some first spring trends, a pastel pink quilted leather jacket.
 Since I am more a dark and bold color person, I paired the jacket with my camouflage cargo pants and a black cashmere sweater plus double HH lace-up booties.

 While during lunch break the above outfit is just warm enough (remember Alaskans have odd sensitivity for temperature), it is still in the mid to upper 10s (-12C) in the morning and evening.
 Thus, a coat for insulation from the ambient air is a must.
 Here I am wearing my lightest (read the one with the least insulation) shearling coat with my Russian scarf and my beret.
-I have to admit that it is warm enough (for me) that I could skip on the head protection, but I love wearing hats (here, here, here, here, here) for a style statement.
+I have to admit that it is warm enough (for me) that I could skip on the head protection, but I love (wearing hats, black shorts for white nights, a green beret, men’s cap, an artfully made shearling hat) for a style statement.